 Step 1: Create A Brief

-Developing a complete project brief and outlining clear objectives at the start of the project and the beginning of each stage gate cycle is a crucial step in generating a reliable cost estimate.
-The project summary should provide a clear understanding of the cost estimate’s context and requirements.
+Developing a complete project brief and outlining clear objectives at the start and beginning of each stage gate cycle is a crucial step in generating a reliable cost estimate.
+In addition, the project summary should provide a clear understanding of the cost estimate’s context and requirements.

-The attention should shift to choosing the suitable technical team to develop the cost estimate using the information gleaned from the project brief.
+The attention should shift to choosing a qualified technical team to develop the cost estimate using the information gleaned from the project brief.
 Specific attention and additional investment should be considered for more complicated projects to guarantee the proper specializations (e.g. tunnels, bridges, high-speed rail, etc.) and experience are available at the right moment of the project.

-Using a review panel, independent assurance, or ‘critical friend’ approach, the project leadership should agree on a clear cost estimate review and assurance points.
-The review panel, independent assurance, or ‘critical friend’ approach should include diverse perspectives and expertise tailored to the project’s needs.
+The project leader should agree on a clear cost estimate review and assurance points using a review panel, independent assurance, or ‘critical friend’ approach.
+In addition, the review panel, independent validation, or ‘critical friend’ approach should include diverse perspectives and expertise tailored to the project’s needs.

 Step 2: Collect Information and Evidence

 Create a standardized structure.
-A consistent “Level 0” cost breakdown structure should be used in all cost estimation.
+All cost estimations should use a consistent “Level 0” cost breakdown structure.
 Comparisons, benchmarking, and uniform terminology at the lowest common denominator across projects are all aided by a shared high-level breakdown.

 “Level 0” Cost Breakdown Structure